amyria3/SRR---Support-Russian-Resistance/ReadMe.md

 - CHANGE ^no img on mobile, links on Tap, reset on scroll.
 Animate (?)
 - remove the same for other browsers
 - populate DB
-- add keywords to indexation
+- add keywords to seedDocs
 - show an adequate error message when no data
 - fix payPal Icon
 - fix reset when no character in search √